 The Winters House - Designated 1999

 The Winters House, 512 West Oak Street, was built ca. 1896.
 It was built for Jesse J. Winters, a partner with Joseph Solomon in the men's clothing business.
-During his forty years in Carbondale, Winters was active in civic affairs. serving as alderman several times and as interim mayor in 1914.
+During his forty years in Carbondale, Winters was active in civic affairs.
+He served as an alderman several times and interim mayor in 1914.
 The house is an example of the Queen Anne style.

-The 1968 Darling house is an architect-designed home built for Dr. and Mrs. Donald Darling.
-Designed by the firm of Fisher Bowden, in April of 1968, the home is a Mid Century Modern residence with a flourish of modernism and Japanese accents.
-The original quote was $40,000; eventually completed at $47,000.
+The 1968 Darling house is an architect-designed home for Dr. and Mrs. Donald Darling.
+Designed by Fisher Bowden in April of 1968, the home is a Mid-Century Modern residence with a flourish of modernism and Japanese accents.
+The original quote was $40,000, eventually completed at $47,000.
 Furnishings and landscaping brought the total cost to $60,000.
 The family moved in August of 1968.

-The Darling’s had moved to Carbondale from California, design elements were found in magazines and incorporated into a modern home with warm finishes and textures.
-Not unlike the A. Quincy Jones designed Eichler homes, in California, the home features a courtyard entrance, zero windows on the front façade, and a floating roof that creates a lantern of light.
-Interior finishes of California redwood, faux travertine, and leather all compliment the “tea-house” interior.
+The Darlings had moved to Carbondale from California, and design elements were found in magazines and incorporated into a modern home with warm finishes and textures, not unlike the A. Quincy Jones designed Eichler Homes in California; the home features a courtyard entrance, zero windows on the front façade, and a floating roof that creates a light lantern.
+The interior finishes of California redwood, faux travertine, and leather complement the “tea-house” interior.

 The R. Buckminster and Anne Hewlitt Fuller Dome Home - Designated 2003